-In women that meet these criteria, radiation after BCS still lowers the chance of the cancer coming back, but it in studies it didn’t help them live longer.
+Radiation after BCS still lowers the chance of the cancer coming back in women who meet these criteria, but it has not been shown to help them live longer.

-Adjuvant systemic therapy: Most doctors will recommend adjuvant hormone therapy (either tamoxifen, an aromatase inhibitor, or one following the other) to all women who have a hormone receptor–positive (estrogen or progesterone) breast cancer, no matter how small the tumor.
+For women who have a hormone receptor-positive (ER-positive or PR-positive) breast cancer, most doctors will recommend hormone therapy (tamoxifen or an aromatase inhibitor, or one followed by the other) as an adjuvant (additional) treatment, no matter how small the tumor is.
 Women with tumors larger than 0.5 cm (about ¼ inch) across may be more likely to benefit from it.
-Hormone therapy continues for at least 5 years.
+Hormone therapy is typically given for at least 5 years.

-If the tumor is smaller than 1 cm (about ½ inch) across, adjuvant chemo is not usually offered.
-Some doctors may suggest chemo if a cancer smaller than 1 cm has any unfavorable features (such as being high-grade, hormone receptor-negative, HER2-positive, or having a high score on a gene panel like Oncotype Dx).
+If the tumor is smaller than 1 cm (about ½ inch) across, adjuvant chemotherapy (chemo) is not usually needed.
+Some doctors may suggest chemo if a cancer smaller than 1 cm has any unfavorable features (such as being high-grade, hormone receptor-negative, HER2-positive, or having a high score on a gene panel such as Oncotype Dx).
 Adjuvant chemo is usually recommended for larger tumors.

 For HER2-positive cancers, a year of adjuvant trastuzumab (Herceptin) is usually recommended as well.